 The City of Brotherly Love, the former U.S. capital, and the home the Philly cheesesteak, Benjamin Franklin and Rocky Balboa: Philadelphia is all this and more.

-Popularly known as “Philly,” Philadelphia is the fifth-largest city in the United States, sitting one and a half hours away from New York City and two and a half hours from Washington, D.C.
-With great shopping, dining, history and art, it’s no wonder Philadelphia was selected by the New York Times as one of the 52 places to go in 2015.
+Popularly known as “Philly,” Philadelphia is the sixth-largest city in the USA.
+Sitting one and a half hours away from New York City and two and a half hours from Washington, D.C., it's known for its great shopping, dining, history and art.
+It’s so easy to get around Philadelphia, consistently ranked as one of the most walkable cities in the United States.

 Cradle of Democracy, Symbol of History

 In Philadelphia, you can reach pretty much anything by walking.
 Start your trip of the city by visiting Independence National Historical Park.
 All you’ve heard about American democracy is summed up here, as it is home to several historical monuments, including Independence Hall, recognized as a UNESCO World Heritage Site.
 Known as one of the top attractions in Philadelphia, this is where the Declaration of Independence was signed in 1776.

 Just steps away is the Liberty Bell, another top attraction in Philadelphia and a symbol of democracy across the city and the country.
 More democratic still is the price of admission: Free.